RoGellert/DynatraceTaskSolution/README.md

 # Solution for the internship task

-Solution for the back-end (full-stack) task from https://github.com/joaquinfilipic-dynatrace/gdn-internship-2023
+Solution for the backend task from https://github.com/joaquinfilipic-dynatrace/gdn-internship-2023

 # Components